George D. Watt

 George Darling Watt (12 May 1812 – 24 October 1881) was the first convert to Mormonism baptized in the British Isles.
-As a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Watt was a secretary to Brigham Young, the primary editor of the Journal of Discourses, and the primary inventor of the Deseret Alphabet.
+As a member of The Church of Jesus Christ of Latter-day Saints (LDS Church), Watt was a secretary to Brigham Young, the primary editor of the Journal of Discourses, and the primary inventor of the Deseret Alphabet.

 Watt was born in Manchester, England.
 While living in Preston as a young man, Watt was a member of the Reverend James Fielding's congregation.
 Fielding's brother Joseph had joined the Latter-day Saint church in Upper Canada and had written to James about the new church.
 In 1837, Latter-day Saint missionaries Heber C. Kimball, Orson Hyde, Willard Richards, and Joseph Fielding traveled to Preston and were given permission by James Fielding to preach in his chapel.

 Watt was baptized a Latter-day Saint on July 30, 1837, by Heber C. Kimball in the River Ribble.
-Watt won the right to be the first official British Latter-day Saint convert by winning a footrace against eight others from Fielding's congregation that desired to join the Mormons.
-In 1840 and 1841 Watt served as a Mormon missionary in Scotland.
+Watt won the right to be the first official British Latter-day Saint convert by winning a footrace against eight others from Fielding's congregation that desired to join The Church of Jesus Christ of Latter-day Saints.
+In 1840 and 1841 Watt served as a LDS missionary in Scotland.
 In 1842, Watt left England to join the gathering of the Latter-day Saints in Nauvoo, Illinois.

 In 1846, Brigham Young sent Watt and his wife back to England as church missionaries.
 Watt used his skill at Pitman shorthand in serving as a clerk to mission president George Q. Cannon.
-In late 1850, the Watts returned to America and joined the new gathering of Latter-day Saints in the Salt Lake Valley in Utah Territory.
+In 1851, the Watts returned to America and joined the new gathering of Latter-day Saints in the Salt Lake Valley in Utah Territory.

 In Utah, Watt worked as a reporter for the Deseret News and as a private clerk for Brigham Young.
 Using his skill as a stenographer, Watt began recording the sermons given by Young and other LDS Church leaders.
 Beginning in 1853, Watt published these sermons in a periodical known as the Journal of Discourses.
 Watt remained the primary editor of the Journal until 1868.